Mark 14: The plot to kill Jesus and his anointing in Bethany

 Mark states that the chief priests were looking for a way "by craft", or "by trickery" to arrest Jesus.
 They determine not to do this during the feast, because they were afraid that the people would riot.
 Some translations emphasise the proposed subtlety or trickery in the priests' approach; others emphasise that they were looking for secrecy, to avoid popular knowledge of his arrest.
 Meanwhile, Jesus was in Bethany at the home of Simon the Leper, who has not appeared in this gospel until now.
 Simon's relationship to Jesus is not explored, but they must have been friends as this appears to have been a social visit.
 According to the Markan narrative, Jesus is arrested on the following evening.

+An unnamed woman, who has a very expensive jar or box of perfume, made of "pure", "expensive" or "genuine" (πιστικῆς, pistikēs) nard, or nard from some specific place, comes and breaks the alabaster jar containing the perfume, and pours it on Jesus' head.
+Theologian Albert Barnes suggests that she broke the seal of the box, not the actual container.
+Augustine, in reviewing how this incident fits with John 12:3, where the feet of Jesus were anointed, suggests that both his head and his feet were anointed, and that a person "of a more pious spirit will contend that it was not broken so as to pour out the whole, or else that the feet were anointed before it was broken, so that there remained in the unbroken box enough to anoint the head".